awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listener.md

 # AWS::ElasticLoadBalancingV2::Listener<a name="aws-resource-elasticloadbalancingv2-listener"></a>

-Specifies a listener for an Application Load Balancer or Network Load Balancer\.
+Specifies a listener for an Application Load Balancer, Network Load Balancer, or Gateway Load Balancer\.

 ## Syntax<a name="aws-resource-elasticloadbalancingv2-listener-syntax"></a>